 Nitro-Carburized Chuck

-The metal chuck gives it superior strength, and the carbide inserts improve the grip.
+The metal chuck gives this tool superior strength and its carbide inserts help it hold bits more securely.

 What We Don't Like